mnpatil17/negative_cycles/README.md

 ### Testing

 If you choose, you can clone this repository locally and run the tests yourself.
-To run tests, simply run `nosetests` from the `negative_cycles/` directory
+To run tests, simply run `nosetests` from the `negative_cycles/` directory.